Adapt

 As the chair of the Virginia Community Rating System (CRS) Workgroup, we provide expert technical assistance to localities implementing flood risk reduction measures that simultaneously lower flood insurance premiums for property owners.
 This group facilitates peer-to-peer exchanges across Virginia's diverse regions, promoting the adoption of innovative floodplain management and adaptive planning practices throughout the state.

-Through our Statewide Flood Preparedness program, we are building a comprehensive flood resilience network across Virginia, ensuring that all Virginia communities have access to the necessary funding and resources for effective flood risk reduction and conservation strategies.
+Through our outreach and technical advisory for the statewide Community Flood Preparedness Fund, we are building, we are building a comprehensive flood resilience network across Virginia, ensuring that all Virginia communities have access to the necessary funding and resources for effective flood risk reduction and conservation strategies.
 Finally, we are the authors and stewards of the award winning Virginia Sea Level Rise Adaptation Guide, a key resource for communities addressing climate change impacts.
 The next edition will expand this resource state-wide.

 Neighborhoods Initiative